mrbusche/backseatfan.com/_posts/2010-04-15-ben-roethlisbergers-police-report-released.md

   <blockquote>
     <p>
-      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">Another sorority sister, Victoria Garofalo, recalled that the alleged victim was wearing a name tag with the initials &#8220;DTF.&#8221; The tag-which the woman had received at a birthday party earlier that evening-was the subject of an inside joke between the students.
-When Roethlisberger asked about the initials, &#8220;Garofalo explained that 'DTF' stood for 'down to fuck' and that it referred to a joke between&#8221; the women.</a>
+      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">Another sorority sister, Victoria Garofalo, recalled that the alleged victim was wearing a name tag with the initials "DTF."
+The tag-which the woman had received at a birthday party earlier that evening-was the subject of an inside joke between the students.
+When Roethlisberger asked about the initials, "Garofalo explained that 'DTF' stood for 'down to fuck' and that it referred to a joke between" the women.</a>
     </p>
   </blockquote>

   <blockquote>
     <p>
-      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">&#8220;I'm not down to fuck, but I like to fuck girls,&#8221; Roethlisberger replied, according to a police report.</a>
+      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">"I'm not down to fuck, but I like to fuck girls," Roethlisberger replied, according to a police report.</a>
     </p>
   </blockquote>